Updated Apr 14 2021

-For the Fall 2020 Semester, Elevate Tuscaloosa funding allowed for every interested, wait-listed family to access virtual pre-k programming.
+For the Spring 2021 Semester, Elevate Tuscaloosa funding allowed for every interested, wait-listed family to access pre-k programming.
 Elevate funding was also used to:

 Purchase laptops for our families without access to one